awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-wafv2-webacl-responseinspectionheader.md

 ## Properties<a name="aws-properties-wafv2-webacl-responseinspectionheader-properties"></a>

 `FailureValues`  <a name="cfn-wafv2-webacl-responseinspectionheader-failurevalues"></a>
-Values in the response header with the specified name that indicate a failed login or account creation attempt\.
-To be counted as a failure, the value must be an exact match, including case\.
+Values in the response header with the specified name that indicate a failed login attempt\.
+To be counted as a failed login, the value must be an exact match, including case\.
 Each value must be unique among the success and failure values\.
-JSON examples: `"FailureValues": [ "LoginFailed", "Failed login" ]` and `"FailureValues": [ "AccountCreationFailed" ]`
+JSON example: `"FailureValues": [ "LoginFailed", "Failed login" ]`
 *Required*: Yes
 *Type*: List of String
 *Maximum*: `3`